Green, green and dominantly green. If this is all you see in your garden, boring is an understatement. How about adding in more colors in your garden?

 Adding Colors in Your Garden with Plants

 What’s better than having a garden?
 A garden with various colors!
 What better way to do it?
 By planting colorful plants and flowers!
-So, are you ready to add some colors in your garden?
+So, are you ready to add some colors to your garden?
 Here’s how:

 Get nature’s help

-A natural way to put in more colors is to make sure you have flowers that bloom in different seasons such as Peonies, Baby’s Breath and Roses.
+A natural way to put in more colors is to make sure you have flowers that bloom in different seasons, such as Peonies, Baby’s Breath, and Roses.
 This would make sure that you have added colors in each season.
 On the other hand, Carnation, Chrysanthemum, and Gerbera Daisy are not particularly affected by varying seasons, which is also a good option since they can give vibrancy all year round.

-Colors in blooms
+Colors in bloom

 Here are some flower options grouped by their colors: